3Thiago/bitcoinista/README.md

 your private key ever leaving your device.

-Bitcoinista is built on the excellent [pybitcointools][] library which is leightweight enough to be run in Pythonista.
+Bitcoinista is built on the excellent [pybitcointools][] library which is lightweight enough to be run in Pythonista.
 It also uses [SlowAES][] which is a pure python implementation of AES.

 ## Installation ##